The Easy Homeschool Lesson Planner You Need

 You believe you need the perfect plan.
 After all, anything less means you’re failing your kids.

-But striving for the perfect plan is overwhelming.
-You’re suppose to spend hours reading aloud, hours on nature study, hours on history projects, hours completing science experiments, hours finding the perfect co-op, and hours enrolling your kids in swimming, soccer, and dance.
-And don’t forget the hours of volunteer time you’re suppose to put in for your kids co-ops, activities, and church.
+You’re supposed to spend hours reading aloud, hours on nature study, hours on history projects, hours completing science experiments, hours finding the perfect co-op, and hours enrolling your kids in swimming, soccer, and dance.
+And don’t forget the hours of volunteer time you’re supposed to put in for your kids’ co-ops, activities, and church.

-Of course you’re exhausted and overwhelmed!
+Of course, you’re exhausted and overwhelmed!
 You’re trying to pack more activities into the day than you have time.
 Instead of searching for the perfect plan, you need a plan that will work for you!

 Or to quote Pam Barnhill in Plan Your Year:

-My planning epiphany came when I decided that I was no longer striving for the perfect homeschool plan.
+My epiphany came when I decided that I was no longer striving for the perfect homeschool plan.
 Instead I would strive for the perfect plan for us: the plan that I would actually implement and the plan that would work for my children.

 Drop the Shoulds

-After all you should teach Latin and Greek and Hebrew and a modern language.
+After all, you should teach Latin and Greek and Hebrew and a modern language.

 You should use an intensive vocabulary program and a grammar curriculum designed to produce expert grammarians.